CMI’s Three Steps to LGBT Market Success

 be based on market intelligence.
 Otherwise, what are you selling?
 To which targeted LGBT markets?
 With what message and imagery?
 In which media?
 Clearly, without this information marketers are shooting in the dark.
 Launching a campaign, without the benefit of survey and focus group insight is, in fact, research; it’s just a far more shot-in-the-dark, time-consuming and budget-burning way of going about it.
 Better: Make educated decisions.
 Build a powerful plan that includes a variety of approaches, based on your market research findings, your positioning, and your corporate citizenship strengths.

-Community Marketing & Insights offers a powerful portfolio of marketing and advertising products and services to reach LGBT consumers.
+Community Marketing & Insights offers a powerful portfolio services to understand and connect with LGBT consumers.
 But be realistic: Don’t take a “quick buck” approach, or you will surely be disappointed.
 A consistent, strong presence will earn you market share growth in this increasingly important segment.
 CMI will guide you toward meeting your goals with minimum risk, and maximum growth potential.

 Contact Community Marketing & Insights for more information or a project quote: Email or call us at 415/437-3800